dennishnf/dennishnf.github.io/posts/daily/2021-04_how-i-started-in-research-development-in-ai-ml/page.md

 By: ```Dennis Núñez-Fernández```, ```April 2021```.

-My interest in the areas of AI/ML started when I was in the last years of college, there I started to become interested in topics such as Artificial Neural Networks, Signal Processing and Digital Systems.
+My interest in the areas of AI/ML started when I was in the last years of university, there I started to become interested in topics such as Artificial Neural Networks, Signal Processing and Digital Systems.
 Thus, in addition to my undergraduate courses, I took courses in Control using Fuzzy Logic and Neural Networks, where I learned important fundamentals of these areas.

 After finishing university, and concluding my English studies, I applied for a 6-month internship funded by UNESCO and the Government of Poland because there was an area that caught my attention: Computer Vision.
 I applied and had the opportunity to be accepted.
 A few months later, in October 2016, I traveled to Poland to start the internship, there I conducted a research project on Deep Learning for hand gesture recognition and trying to optimize computational resources by using Gabor filters.
 At the end of the project we were able to publish a scientific paper in a top Iberoamerican conference on Artificial Intelligence: the Iberoamerican Congress on Pattern Recognition (CIARP).
 That was my first scientific publication.